ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, at 10.

-This is where the rule meets the emerging body of sanctions cases.
-Courts applying Rule 3.3 (or its state analogs) to AI-generated hallucinations have imposed sanctions ranging from modest fines and mandatory CLE to fee awards exceeding $1.5 million and referrals to state bar discipline.
+This is where the rule meets the sanctions cases.
+Courts have applied Rule 3.3 (or its state analogs) to AI-generated hallucinations and imposed sanctions ranging from modest fines to fee awards exceeding $1.5 million.
+Referrals to state bar discipline have followed in the more serious cases.

 Notable sanctions cases in this line: